lllyasviel/ControlNet-v1-1-nightly/github_docs/annotator.md

 Use a simple random flow to reshuffle the content of an image.
 This can be used to train style-based ControlNets without being limited to the model scope of Clip-Vision tokenizer.

-This method is proposed in [Two-stage Sketch Colorization](https://www.cse.cuhk.edu.hk/~ttwong/papers/colorize/colorize.html) to guide the style of image-to-image translation.
+This method was first proposed in [Two-stage Sketch Colorization](https://www.cse.cuhk.edu.hk/~ttwong/papers/colorize/colorize.html) to guide the style of image-to-image translation.

 ![p](annotator_imgs/12.png)